 Finally, a company may wish not to enter into either of the above options, but may go one step further than a traditional cash bonus, in order to further engage its employees.
 A deferred annual bonus plan is a concept of joint investment in a cash bonus plan whereby the employee could elect to accept only a prescribed portion of his cash bonus, using the remainder to purchase real or phantom shares in the company, with his contribution towards that purchase matched by his employer, giving the employee both a larger total reward and a stake in the success of the business.

 The common denominators of all of these options is employee engagement, productivity and longevity, resulting in an increase in business value.

 Many companies have recognised that the current economic crisis caused by the pandemic has resulted in equity markets suffering their greatest falls for many years.
 Private company shares are generally valued taking account of movements in the prices of quoted comparators.
 While share values in general are low there is potential to give employees share based rewards with the prospect of substantial capital growth as and when economies and businesses recover.
 Those potential capital gains will be a key incentive for many senior managers, especially in the many countries where capital gains attract substantially lower tax rates than earnings.

-Fiduchi is uniquely placed as a provider of offshore fiduciary services, with a presence in the Middle East, which can assist businesses end-to-end with employee incentive schemes.
-From the outset, the design of the scheme, through to implementation, administration, online portal provision and reporting, Fiduchi has the capabilities and mechanisms to be a single point of contact for companies looking to grow their businesses.
+Fiduchi is uniquely placed as a provider of offshore fiduciary services, with a presence in the Middle East, which can assist businesses end-to-end with employee incentive plans.
+From the outset, the design of the plan, through to implementation, administration, online portal provision and reporting, Fiduchi has the capabilities and mechanisms to be a single point of contact for companies looking to grow their businesses.